 - Digital display with networking components.

 - BCC Panel mounted in lobby (60’+ travel distance only).

 New Hampshire has already adopted the new standards and other states are sure to follow.
 Do you know if you are able to comply with the new requirements when they apply to you?

 How Can Stanley Elevator Help?

 Since our very first elevator installation in Manchester, New Hampshire, in 1951, the Stanley Elevator team has been dedicated to excellence in every step of every elevator project, from the initial design all the way to regular maintenance and beyond.
-Our technicians and engineers are exceedingly familiar with ASME safety codes and standards, as well as all elevator safety codes required by the laws of your specific New England state.
+Our technicians and engineers are experts on ASME safety codes and standards, as well as all elevator safety codes required by the laws of your specific New England state.
 And with more trucks on the road than the other elevator service companies, rest assured we’ll be there when — and where — you need us.

-Ensuring elevator safety is a process that begins at the design stage and continues throughout the elevator system’s lifespan.
+Ensuring elevator safety is a process that begins at the design stage and continues throughout the lifespan of your elevator system.
 Whether you’re a builder or architect, a property manager looking to keep your elevators up to code, or a building owner with the safety of your passengers as your top priority, we can help.
-Call (800) 258-1016 today.